JeffCohen/workbook/books/law713/appendix/assignments/5-bikes-and-asteroids.md

 From now on, you can commit and sync as often as you'd like.
 Just be sure to make your final commit and sync before the deadline.

-Here's how to commit (take a snapshot of your code):
+Here's a reminder of how to commit your code (take a snapshot of your code):

 ```
 git add -A